-- 2.47 An entity measures basic financial assets and basic financial liabilities at amortised cost less impairment except for: - (a) investments in non-convertible preference shares and non-puttable ordinary and preference shares that are publicly traded or whose fair value can otherwise be measured reliably, which are measured at fair value with changes in fair value recognised in profit or loss; and - (b) any financial instruments that upon their initial recognition were designated by the entity as at fair value through profit or loss. - 2.48 An entity generally measures all other financial assets and financial liabilities at fair value, with changes in fair value recognised in profit or loss, unless this FRS requires or permits measurement on another basis such as cost or amortised cost.
+- 2.47 An entity measures basic financial assets and basic financial liabilities at amortised cost less impairment except for: - investments in non-derivative financial instruments that are equity of the issuer (eg most ordinary shares and certain preference shares) that are publicly traded or whose fair value can otherwise be measured reliably, which are measured at fair value with changes in fair value recognised in profit or loss; and - (b) any financial instruments that upon their initial recognition were designated by the entity as at fair value through profit or loss. - 2.48 An entity generally measures all other financial assets and financial liabilities at fair value, with changes in fair value recognised in profit or loss, unless this FRS requires or permits measurement on another basis such as cost or amortised cost.